jackieluc/lighthouselabs-coding-challenge/2019/README.md

 You can fix him, you'll just need to write some code!
 Write and call a function called `resetLARRY()` which will prompt LARRY to quack ten times so he breaks out of his loop.

 There is a function called `LARRY.quack()` that you can use in your code.

+## Challenge #8

+The little duck-shaped robot shudders back and forth for a moment, and his eyes flash as he releases a barrage of ten quacks.
+"Thank you!" he exclaims.

+"COMMUNICATION MODULE NEEDED," LARRY blares suddenly.
+He repeats it twice more - he’s rather insistent!
+Luckily, you've got the code for this.
+Load the module called "communication" using `findModuleIndex()` and `loadModule()` from before.